htcondor/htcondor/docs/admin-manual/singularity-support.rst

 image, in any format that singularity supports.
 It may be a string that begins with ``docker://``, and refer to an image located on docker hub, or other repository.
 It can begin with ``http://``, and refer to an image to be fetched from an HTTP server.
+It can be a relative path, in which case it refers to a file in the scratch directory, so that the image can be transfered by HTCondor's file transfer mechanism.

 Here's the simplest possible configuration file.
 It will force all jobs on this machine to run under Singularity, and to use an image